MicrosoftDocs/mixed-reality/mixed-reality-docs/mrlearning-speechSDK-ch1.md

     ![images/mrlearning-speach-ch1-2-step1](images/mrlearning-speach-ch1-2-step1.jpg)

-2. Ensure the scene you want to try is in the “Scenes in Build” list by clicking on the “Add Open Scenes” button.
+2. Ensure the scene you want to try is in the "Scenes in Build" list by clicking on the "Add Open Scenes" button.

 3. Press the Player Settings button and go to Publishing Settings.
 Under Capabilities, enable: Internet, Internet Client Server, Private Network Client Server, Microphone and Spatial Perception.